RockefellerArchiveCenter/ux-templates/testing-overview.md

 ## Roles
 Recommended roles and associated activities to plan, conduct, and evaluate usability tests.
 Multiple roles can be filled by the same person.

-- UX project lead: Create testing plan, coordinate task creation and revision, recruit participants and observers, schedule tests, manage report production, file participant consent forms.
+- **UX project lead**: Create testing plan, coordinate task creation and revision, recruit participants and observers, schedule tests, manage report production, file participant consent forms.

-- Facilitator: Facilitate usability tests including pilot tests, lead debrief sessions, contribute to report production.
+- **Facilitator**: Facilitate usability tests including pilot tests, lead debrief sessions, contribute to report production.

-- Reporter: Observe or facilitate tests, participate in debrief session, draft reports for project team.
+- **Reporter**: Observe or facilitate tests, participate in debrief session, draft reports for project team.

-- Observer/s: Watch tests, take notes, identify problems, participate in debrief.
+- **Observer/s**: Watch tests, take notes, identify problems, participate in debrief.

-- Test participant: Meet with the facilitator and attempt to accomplish the tasks and talk through their experience of using the product.
+- **Test participant**: Meet with the facilitator and attempt to accomplish the tasks and talk through their experience of using the product.

 ## Testing Process
 The usability testing process is iterative and incremental: plan, build, test, repeat.